PerimeterX/envite/README.md

 * `Component`: Represents a specific part of the environment, such as a Docker container or a custom component.
 * `Component` Graph: Organizes components into layers and defines their relationships.
 * `Server`: Allow serving a UI to manage the environment.

+## Runtime Awareness

+ENVITE automatically detects and adapts to different Docker-compatible runtimes (Docker Desktop, Colima, Podman, Rancher Desktop, Lima, OrbStack, Minikube, ContainerD, and Finch).
+This runtime awareness allows ENVITE to handle runtime-specific behaviors automatically.

+> Colima has some latency when attaching networking stack of new containers.
+This may lead to issue when adding log message based waiters.
+As a workaround, ENVITE adds a 3-second wait time after creating containers, to allow colima to finalize networking.
+This may not work perfectly as it depends on the time it takes colima to complete.

 ## Local Development